 Looking for help to cover the costs of professional development in your organization?

-The Canada-Alberta Job Grant can cover 2/3 of your training costs – up to $10,000 per employee per year.
-Employers can access up to $300,000 per fiscal year.
+The Canada-Alberta Job Grant will cover 2/3 of your training costs – up to $10,000 per employee per year.
+Each employer can access up to $300,000 per fiscal year.